Please read carefully before entering the show.

 National teams will compete in the National Team Final on Sunday.
 Each national team consists of the three best 3rd Grade combinations and three best 2nd Grade combinations from that country.
-The combinations qualifying for the Team Final are determined by the combined results of the 3 agility courses run on Friday and Saturday, per Grade.
+The combinations qualifying for the Team Final are determined by the combined results of the 3 agility courses run on Friday and Saturday, per Grade and the two jumpings on Friday and Saturday.
 If there are countries with less than 3 participants in 3rd Grade and/or less than 3 participanst in 2nd Grade, the organization will combine countries into ad hoc country teams.It is not allowed to replace the qualified combinations in a country team, f.i. in case of injury.
 In such case, the country team will run with less than 6 combinations.
 The National Team Final will be an Agility course.
-To determine the winning country in this Final, only the results of the four best combinations of a national team will count.
+To determine the winning country in this Final, only the results of the three best combinations of a national team will count.

 Of all the dogs running finals (team and individual), the chip needs to be checked when leaving the ring.
 Randomly during the tournament, chips will be checked.